soijen/soijen.github.io/_products/en/prints-posters/no-wake.md

 - prints-posters
 - aventura
 ---
-This playful art print would make a special addition to your home or a fun gift for a paddle-loving friend.
-Features a dog sleeping in a canoe, with the text "No Wake Zone".
-Printed with care on thick, archival, environmentally friendly paper.
+This playful art print features an adventure dog sleeping in a canoe, with the text "No Wake Zone".
+This print would make a special addition to your home or a fun gift for a paddle-loving friend.
+Printed with care on thick, archival, responsily sourced paper.

+To give back to the wild places we love, we donate at least 1% of our sales to organizations dedicated to environmental conservation.
+We are proud use recycled and responsibly sourced materials to create our products.
+Made in USA.

+Materials and Packaging:
+5 x 7”, 8 x 10” and 11 x 14” sizes are printed on thick 130lb recycled, FSC-certified cardstock.
+This archival paper is acid-free, lignin-free.
+Prints are packaged with rigid chipboard backing to prevent bending and protected by an Eco Clear plant-based PLA sleeve that is certified compostable.

+11x17 size is printed on 100lb recycled, FSC-certified cardstock.
+This archival paper is acid-free, lignin-free.
+Packaged rolled and shipped in a rigid square poster tube.